bioinformatics-policlinicogemelli/ALOA/README.md

 └── GroupN
     └── ...
 ```
-Example:
+ALOA command to generate this output:

 ```
 python3 aloa.py -m -d
 ```
-A statistical analysis can be also performed if two or more groups are reported.
-A *Distance_Statistical* folder is created to save all the results of this section.
+A statistical analysis can be also performed if two or more groups are reported and *Distance_Statistical* folder is created to save all statistical results.

 ⚠️ Distance values are calculated as Z-score.
 For more details see For more details see [functions](./functions.md)

 The results are:
-- **boxplot** figure,with statistical annotation make though [TAP ](https://github.com/Discovery-Circle/tap)library, saved in box_plot folder
+- **boxplot** figures, with statistical annotation made with [TAP ](https://github.com/Discovery-Circle/tap) library.
-- **csv** file with distance value for all patients for each group for a specific distance
+- **csv** file with distance values for all patients for each group.
-- **distance_curve** figure (optional), saved into distance_curve folder, where are plotted the distributions of the distances of comparative groups for a specific couple of marker
+- **distance_curve** figures (optional), saved into distance_curve folder, where are plotted the distributions of the distances of comparative groups for a specific couple of markers.

 ```
 Distance_Statistical